 The CAB Client SHALL use the <response> element of the <import-profile> element to indicate the status of the request to the CAB User, with the following clarifications:

-SHALL use either subscription operation or document management operation as specified in section 6.1 “Procedures at the XDMC and the XDM Agent” of [OMA XDM Core] to obtain the CAB Feature Handler Document [CAB XDMS].
+SHALL use either subscription operation or document management operation as specified in section 6.1 “Procedures at the XDMC and the XDM Agent” of [XDM Core] to obtain the CAB Feature Handler Document [CAB 1.1 XDMS].

 SHALL use <import-profile> “id” attribute that is associated with the same request.